pgiacalo/PCB_Reverse_Engineering_Tool/README.md

-# PCB Reverse Engineering Tool
+# PCB Reverse Engineering Tool v2.9

-A browser-based photo editing tool designed to aid in the reverse engineering of 2-sided printed circuit boards (PCBs).
-This tool allows engineers and hobbyists to load top and bottom PCB photos, overlay them with precise alignment, control photo transparency, and add annotations to facilitate the reverse engineering process.
+A browser-based tool designed for reverse engineering, troubleshooting, signal path tracing, and electronics learning on 2 to 4 layer printed circuit boards (PCBs).
+This tool allows engineers, technicians, and hobbyists to load PCB photos from multiple layers, overlay them with precise alignment, control photo transparency, and add comprehensive annotations including components, traces, vias, pads, power nodes, and ground connections to facilitate PCB analysis and understanding.

 ## Video Instructions